Want to know how to get shit done?

 Create A Distraction-Free Environment

-In a world of push notifications, emails, instant messaging, and work from home lifestyle we’re becoming more distracted.
+In a world of push notifications, emails, and a work-from-home lifestyle, we’re becoming more distracted.

-As an entrepreneur, if you find yourself bouncing from task to task, becoming more frazzled as you struggle to make real progress, consider trying these tips to minimize distraction and establish some order.
+As an entrepreneur, if you find yourself bouncing from task to task, consider trying these tips to minimize distraction and establish some order.

 - Put your cell phone across the room (throw it if you have to – yes, I’ve done this)

 - Installing a productivity-boosting “blocker” on your computer like Stay Focusd.